mattBrzezinski/JuliaCloud-AWS-State/README.md

 ## Summary
 Using AWS Services in Julia is currently more difficult than it needs to be.
-Users are currently limited to either the low-level API wrappers, which require knowing the `service`, `operation type`, and `uri` as outlined by Amazon.
+Users are currently limited to either the low-level API wrappers, which require knowing the `service`, `request type`, and `uri` as outlined by Amazon.
 Or users can use a high-level wrapper package which may or may not be available for the service which they want to use.
 Updating these API packages is a manual and undocumented process.

 This document proposes a system which can automatically update low and high level API wrappers for AWS Services.
-As well as use one of Julia's key features, multiple dispatch, to dispatch on the request type rather than having an individual function for each AWS Service.
+As well as use one of Julia's key features, multiple dispatch, to dispatch on the `request type` rather than having an individual function for each AWS Service.

 These changes will allow JuliaCloud to always have an up-to-date package with the latest Amazon Service APIs.

 ## Current State
 There are two categories of packages currently supporting AWS usage in `JuliaCloud`.